Monitor my teen driver (TEENS)

 - Complete the form MV-TEENS (Teen Electronic Event Notification Service (TEENS) Enrollment and Consent) and submit the form to the DMV.

-- Enroll in TEENS when an eligible young driver applies for their learner permit at your local DMV office with their parent or guardian.
+- Enroll in TEENS when an eligible young driver applies for their learner permit at a DMV office with their parent or guardian.

 Enrollment in the program will continue until your teen is 18 years old.
 When the teen becomes 18, the enrollment is automatically discontinued.